Skip to main content

 Now, your riders can login with their email address in addition to their phone number.
 To do this, simply tap "Continue with email" and follow the prompts from there.
 For email login to be available for a rider, they must have that email address saved on their profile.

-This image shows a rider logging in using email, receiving the verification code, and entering it.
+Three-screen flow showing a rider logging in with email: entering their email, receiving the verification code, and entering the code

 Notifications for Rider Representatives (Caregivers)